Khloe Kardashian Took A Fan To Prom

-During a recent clip from the reality television show Keeping up with the Kardashians, Khloe Kardashian reveals that she agreed to a fan’s request to go to prom with him.
+During a recent clip from the reality television show Keeping Up With The Kardashians, Khloe Kardashian revealed that she agreed to a fan’s request to go to prom with him.
 Because Kardashian didn’t grow up like the average teenager, she never went to prom in high school.
 Thus, she was excited and slightly oblivious about what goes on during this special event, according to Cosmopolitan.

 A fan asked Kardashian through a direct message if she would go to prom with him.
 She decided to say yes because this is an experience that she missed out on when she was younger and she was happy to have been asked, even though she is 35-years-old and a mom now.